 - 3 cups cauliflower florets

-- 1 cup chopped red bell pepper 1 pepper
+- 1 cup chopped red bell pepper (about 1 pepper)

 - 1 cup frozen peas